Woodberry, New South Wales

 It lies to the west of the Hunter River, 2.4 km of which forms the suburb's eastern border, separating it from Heatherbrae and Tomago in the Port Stephens local government area.
 It is connected by road to the adjoining suburbs of Millers Forest, Beresfield and Tarro.
 Much of Woodberry is low-lying floodplain and when the Hunter River floods, the roads to Millers Forest and Tarro sometimes become impassable.
 However, the residential area is elevated and access to Beresfield remains available.

+The local Fred Harvey Sporting Complex located on Lawson Avenue is the home of the Woodberry Warriors Rugby league, and in the past has also been home to the now defunct Woodberry Athletics Club, cricket, baseball and football (soccer) clubs.
+The sporting complex was named after Woodberry resident and long serving volunteer groundskeeper, Fred Harvey.
+Fred prepared and maintained the cricket pitch from the mid 1970's until the late 1990's.

 There is a government co-ed primary school called Woodberry Public School on Lawson Avenue in Woodberry.